-- Be respectful: Marijuana isn’t something you need to hide, but you still need to be mindful of other hikers.
-Like cigarette smoke, not everyone enjoys the smell of marijuana, so try to be considerate of those around you, especially if there are young children.
+- Be respectful: Cannabis isn’t something you need to hide, but you still need to be mindful of other hikers.
+Like cigarette smoke, not everyone enjoys the smell of cannabis, so try to be considerate of those around you, especially if there are young children.

 - Leave no trace: This applies to all trash on the hike, not just your joint.
 You should leave the natural area as you found it, which means any trash you bring in comes back out with you.

 - Watch heat and fire: In dry areas, it doesn’t take much to start a raging wildfire.
 Something as simple as tossing a joint you thought was extinguished could be enough to ignite dry brush and devastate the area.
 Also, if you’re planning to camp, be aware of your campfire and take the appropriate precautions.